bashleigh/wave-func/README.md

 particle.symbol | The particle's symbol | `e`
 particle.spin | The particles spin | `"1/2"`

-Below is a list of all different types of fundimental particles and some brief info.
+Below is a list of all different types of fundamental particles and some brief info.

 ### Fermions